 Timber Creek Campground is the only campground on the west side of the park.
-Located at 8900 feet (3000 m) along the Colorado River about eight miles north of the Grand Lake entrance to Rocky Mountain National Park.
+The campground is about eight miles (13 km) north of the Grand Lake entrance to Rocky Mountain National Park.
+It sits along the Colorado River at an elevation of of 8900 feet (3000 m).
 A mountain pine beetle infestation caused most of the trees to be removed, so there is no shade at campsites.
 Camping in a trailer or RV?
-Please be advised, this campground has a total vehicle length limit of 30 ft.
+Please be advised, this campground has a total vehicle length limit of 30 feet (9 m).
 RVs and combined vehicles and trailers that exceed this limit cannot camp in Timber Creek Campground.

 During the summer season, a dump station is located in the campground and is open for use to all campers.
 Additional dumpsters and recycling areas are scattered throughout the campground for the camper's convenience.

-There is an eight (8) person limit per site.
-Each camping site is limited to: one camping unit (i.e., a tent, RV, or trailer/tow vehicle) plus one additional tent per standard nonelectric site.
+Site Limits.
+Each site is limited to eight (8) persons and one camping unit (i.e., a tent, RV, or trailer/tow vehicle) plus one additional tent per standard nonelectric site.